Una vista de Toulouse con el rio en primer plano y con la cupula de catedral en el horizonte.

 The Little Tourist Train (Le Petit Train Touristique)

-Looking for a fun, low-effort way to see the city—especially with younger kids?
-The Little Tourist Train of Toulouse is a charming option that lets you rest your legs while still soaking up the sights.
+Looking for a fun and effortless way to explore the city, especially if you’re traveling with kids?
+The Petit Train Touristique de Toulouse is a charming option to give your legs a rest while still enjoying the ride.

-This mini train departs directly from Place du Capitole, right in the heart of the city, and takes you on a scenic loop through the historic center.
-Along the way, you’ll enjoy audio commentary in multiple languages, pointing out monuments, hidden details, and bits of Toulouse history you might otherwise miss.
+This little train departs directly from Place du Capitole, right in the heart of the city, and takes you on a panoramic circuit through the old town.
+During the ride, you’ll hear multilingual commentary pointing out monuments, hidden details, and curious facts from Toulouse’s history that you might otherwise miss on foot.

 💡 Schedules are posted at the departure point in Place du Capitole, and tickets can be purchased on-site.
 Trains run regularly from spring through fall, with more frequent departures in summer.